-Ada had an unusual upbringing for an aristocratic girl in the mid-1800s.
+Lovelace had an unusual upbringing for an aristocratic girl in the mid-1800s.
 At her mother's insistence, tutors taught her mathematics and science.
 Such challenging subjects were not standard fare for women at the time, but her mother believed that engaging in rigorous studies would prevent Lovelace from developing her father's moody and unpredictable temperament.
-Ada was also forced to lie still for extended periods of time because her mother believed it would help her develop self-control.
+Lovelace was also forced to lie still for extended periods of time because her mother believed it would help her develop self-control.

 From early on, Lovelace showed a talent for numbers and language.
 She received instruction from William Frend, a social reformer; William King, the family's doctor; and Mary Somerville, a Scottish astronomer and mathematician.
 Somerville was one of the first women to be admitted into the Royal Astronomical Society.

 Around the age of 17, Ada met Charles Babbage, a mathematician and inventor.
 The pair became friends, and the much older Babbage served as a mentor to Lovelace.
 Through Babbage, Lovelace began studying advanced mathematics with University of London professor Augustus de Morgan.

 Lovelace was fascinated by Babbage's ideas.
 Known as the father of the computer, he invented the difference engine, which was meant to perform mathematical calculations.
 Lovelace got a chance to look at the machine before it was finished, and was captivated by it.
 Babbage also created plans for another device known as the analytical engine, designed to handle more complex calculations.